Marriage in Korea: Marriages between Koreans and non-Koreans

+Currently divorces between Koreans and foreign spouses make up 10% of the total Korean divorce rate.

 As language and cultural differences become an issue many foreign brides do suffer from cultural differences which also affects the social integration of their children.
 The children of inter-racial marriage families called "Damunhwa" meaning multicultural family, face identity crisis and racial abuse as they try to assimilate into Korean society.

 Since negative social perception of foreign marriage agencies and brides from these agencies exist as well as extreme conformity of one-race Koreans, these children suffer from lack of sense of belongingness and feel abused from isolation.

 As a means of reducing future problems, the government is setting up programs for men who are thinking of marrying a foreign woman through a collaboration between the Ministry of Gender Equality and the Ministry of Justice.
 Also, the Ministry of Health, Welfare and Family Affairs is offering programs to help foreign wives to try to adjust to Korean society through Healthy Family Support Centers nationwide.

 Multicultural Family Support Centers in South Korea are operated and funded by the Ministry of Gender Equality and Family.
 The aim and purpose of these centers are to provide family education, counseling and cultural services for multicultural families, to support the early settlement of immigrant women in Korean society, and to help multicultural families enjoy stable family lives.
 By collaborating with local cities and provinces, the Support Centers manage to provide basic but necessary services to local women such as Korean language and cultural education services, translation and interpretation services, childcare support services, child education support services, employment & venture support services.

+Foreign spouses

+Foreign husbands and wives married to South Korean citizens as of 2019.
+This figure excludes those who have naturalized and obtained South Korean citizenship; 135,056 foreign-born spouses have naturalized until 2019.

 Same-sex marriage

-Same-sex marriage is not legally recognised in South Korea.
-Homosexuality is strongly criticized in mainstream Korean society, and many Koreans consider homosexuality to be a Western phenomenon.
-Despite the illegality of same-sex marriage in Korea, though, some gay couples are having non-legal private ceremonies.
+Despite the illegality of same-sex marriage in Korea, some gay couples are having non-legal private ceremonies.
+In 2023, a South Korean high court in Seoul ruled that the national health insurance agency of South Korea could not discriminate against same-sex couples.

 Movie director and producer Kim-Jho Gwang-soo had a private non-legal ceremony with Kim Seung-hwan, the head of the gay film distributor Rainbow Factory in September 2013.
-Kim Jho held a public, non-legal wedding ceremony with film distributor David Kim Seung-hwan (his same-sex partner since 2004), in Seoul on September 7, 2013, the first of its kind in the country which does not recognize same-sex marriages.
-In Seoul on November 10, 2019, Kim Gyu-Jin, the openly lesbian married her partner in public.
-She wrote a book about her lesbian marriage experience in Korea called Unni, will you marry me?"(ko: 언니, 나랑 결혼할래요?)
-On May 7, 2020, she and her partner filed a marriage registration with the Jongno-Gu Office but they received a notice of non-repair.
+Kim Jho held a public, non-legal wedding ceremony with film distributor David Kim Seung-hwan (his same-sex partner since 2004), in Seoul on September 7, 2013.
+The ceremony was the first of its kind in the country, since the law does not recognize same-sex marriages.
+In Seoul on November 10, 2019, Kim Gyu-Jin, an open lesbian, married her partner in public.
+She wrote a book about her lesbian marriage experience in Korea, called Unni, will you marry me?"(ko: 언니, 나랑 결혼할래요?)
+On May 7, 2020, she and her partner filed a marriage registration with the Jongno District Office, but they received a notice of non-repair.